john-science/john-science.github.io/_drafts/2018-06-29-whats-a-haskell.md

 Haskell is:

-* a programming lanaguaged designed by an academic committee
+* a programming language designed by an academic committee
 * purely functional
 * statically typed (with automatic type inference)
 * compiled (though there is a GNU interpreter)
-* list-first (though the std libs do have other data structures)
+* list-centric